AparicioJohan/flexFitR/README.md

   into trait relationships and temporal dynamics.
 - Modeling Canopy Evolution: Advanced functionalities for modeling and predicting canopy growth and development over time.
+- Modeling Plant Height: Functionalities for modeling and predicting Plant Height and development over time.
+- Modeling Maturity: Functionalities for modeling and predicting Maturity and development over time.

 ## Installation